dmchale/disable-json-api/readme.txt

 * Tested up to WP v6.0
 * UI/UX updates to admin page, adding accordions to top level routes and a11y improvements for keyboards & screen readers.
 Props @skaudallas
 * Added `dra_error_message` filter so devs can customize the access error message
+* Changed minimum requirements to PHP 5.6 (up from 5.3) and WordPress 4.9 (up from 4.4)

 = 1.7 =
 * Tested up to WP v5.8